dotnet/docs-maui/docs/fundamentals/windows.md

 }
 ```

-While the `Window` class has a default constructor and a constructor that accepts a `Page` argument, which represents the root page of the app, you can also call the base `CreateWindow` method to return the .NET MAUI created `Window` object.
+While the `Window` class has a default constructor and a constructor that accepts a <xref:Microsoft.Maui.Controls.Page> argument, which represents the root page of the app, you can also call the base `CreateWindow` method to return the .NET MAUI created `Window` object.

 In addition, you can also create your own `Window`-derived object: